-Foundry has had a strong culture of learning and adaptability since our earliest days.
-With 17 centres open plus our provincial virtual service, and 18 more centres in development, our collective knowledge could help to further evolve Foundry's model and improve services.
-Foundry Central Office (FCO) has received feedback that we need to engage our network more and optimize their shared knowledge and experience.
+Foundry has had a strong culture of learning and evolving since our earliest days.
+With 17 centres open plus our provincial virtual service, and 18 more centres in development, our collective knowledge is at the core of Foundry's model and now, could help to further evolve services.
+Foundry Central Office (FCO) has received feedback that we need to engage our network more and optimize our shared knowledge and experience.
 We also want to better use the data that we collect and the research findings of our Integrated Youth Services (IYS) partners to move knowledge into practice faster.
-The Foundry LHS establishes an approach to bring us together in a coordinated, integrated and sustainable way to address improvement needs.